TomPace101/nanopore_diffusion/notes.md

 So the mapping needed is from a set of parameters (probably a named tuple) to a filename.
 But if doit is going to check for changes to dependencies, it has to know the mapping to filenames.
 So that mapping can be in buildgeom, but only if used as a module, not a script.

-There's a larger issue here of the geo and msh filenames being part of the parameter dictionary.
-Should that be a separate thing, somehow?

 ## Parametric variations
 - a given volume fraction can be obtained for different cell and pore sizes, but we can probably just stick with the ones similar to the physical measurements